energyshot23/ArchiDroid/META-INF/com/google/android/aroma/read_me2.txt

 Please respect that this is NOT my work and all credits for these awesome things go to appropriate developers.

 @xda-developers.com
-- Temasek's Unofficial CM Build | temasek
+- Android Revolution HD | mike1986
-- Temasek's Kernel | temasek
+- Repacked Stock Kernel | Wanam
 - CrossBreeder | idcrisis
 - PhilZ Touch Recovery | Phil3759
 - AC!D Audio Technology | AC!D Team
 - Xposed Framework | rovo89

-@yank555-lu.net
-- Yank555 Kernel | Yank555

-@cyanogenmod.org
-- CyanogenMod | CM Team

 Without them you wouldn't see ArchiDroid running, remember about that! =)